RevContent/adcode-devkit/manual-renders.md

 # Manually Rendering a Widget

-Sometimes you may need to render a widget after the javascript bundle for Revcontents widgets has loaded.
+Sometimes you may need to render a widget after the JavaScript bundle for Revcontents widgets has loaded.
 For these use cases, we provide a function attached to the window object that allows you to render a widget called `renderRCWidget`.

 ### Parameters